LarryRuane/minesim/README.md

 This software is released under the terms of the MIT license, see https://opensource.org/licenses/MIT.

-### Introduction
+## Introduction

-Like any simulator, it abstracts away a huge amount of stuff (if it didn't, it wouldn't be a simulator, it would be the thing itself).
+Like any simulator, this one abstracts away a huge amount of stuff (if it didn't, it wouldn't be a simulator, it would be the thing itself).
 It's a single executable written in Go.
 It can simulate the generation of many thousands of blocks per second of real CPU time.

 The purpose of this simulator is to investigate how block relay delays (network messages and block verification) can cause miners to not be mining on the best chain, as discussed here:

 - https://podcast.chaincode.com/2020/03/12/matt-corallo-6.html
 - https://youtu.be/RguZ0_nmSPw?t=752